-Barn Owl Nursery got is name because Chris likes owls.
-In honor of owls, and to follow an owl theme, we chose a pair of barn owls for the nursery logo.
-The gift shop at the nursery is a barn-like structure.
-There is an owl weathervane on top of the shop.
-Chris has a growing collection of owl gifts from her family and friends.
-Part of the owl gift collection does reside inside the gift shop.
-We think this is a wise and fitting choice for our little herb nursery and lavender farm.
+Barn Owl Nursery got its name because we like owls!
+To follow an owl theme, we chose the name and a drawing of a pair of barn owls for the nursery logo.
+The gift shop is a barn-like structure and there is an owl weather vane on top of the shop.
+Chris has a collection of owl pictures and art she has received from her family and friends.
+Part of her owl collection does reside inside the gift shop.

 What are the best conditions for growing herbs successfully?

-Second, an average soil, suitable for vegetables, with a little lime and fertilizer added, is all most herbs need to thrive.
-Herbs usually require only a small amount of fertilizer and are sensitive to overfeeding.
-In rich soils, herb plants may be larger and seem to grow faster, but they will probably be weak in flavor, fragrance, and growth.
-The best time to fertilize herbs is in the early spring, just as they are planted or when they start to put on new growth.
-If the herbs start yellowing and are sparse in growth later in the summer, they may need another shot of fertilizer.
-You should use a fertilizer that is low in nitrogen.
-Add a fresh batch of compost or well-rotted manure to the garden at the start of the season, before you plant your annual herbs.
-A 1-2 inch application will feed most herbs well, throughout the season.
+Use a fertilizer that is low in nitrogen.
+Add a fresh batch of compost or well-rotted manure to the garden at the start of the late spring or summer season, before you plant your annual herbs.
+A one to two inch application will feed most herbs well throughout the season.
 Herbs are rarely heavy feeders.
 If sufficient amounts of trace elements are lacking, the plant may show symptoms such as yellowing between the leaf veins, brown and wilted shoot tips, or stunted growth.
 You can apply a spray of seaweed extract or a side dressing of kelp meal to provide adequate trace elements.
 For more nitrogen, use blood meal as you plant.
-You can broadcast dry, organic fertilizers by hand or with a spreader, till it in or leave it on the surface as a mulch.
+You can broadcast dry, organic fertilizers by hand or with a spreader, till them in or leave them on the surface as a mulch.
 To feed perennial herbs, add organic materials to the soil surface as a mulch.

-Third, you should position your herb garden so that it receives at least 6 hours of direct sunlight during the day.
-A southern exposure with a slight slope, is an ideal location.
-Most herbs need direct sunlight to achieve maximum oil production for the best flavor and fragrance in the leaves and flowers.
-There are some herbs that will tolerate partial shade, but if the herb foliage and flowers are leaning toward the light, or they are not uniform in their growth over time, they probably need more direct sunlight.
+Third, at least 6-8 hours of full sunlight for most herbs.
+A southern exposure with a slight slope is an ideal location.
+Plant sun loving herbs in the garden or in pots to receive direct sunlight to achieve maximum oil production for the best flavor and fragrance in the leaves and flowers.
+There are some herbs, (not lavender), that will tolerate partial shade.
+If the herb foliage and flowers are leaning toward the light they need more direct sunlight.

 What culinary herbs grow in shade or partial shade?

-Here are a few culinary herbs that will grow well in shade or partial shade:
+Here are a few culinary herbs that will grow in partial shade:

-Bay, Burnet, Chives, Lovage, Mints, Parsley, Sweet Cicely, Sweet Woodruff, Tarragon, Violets.
+Bay, Burnet, Chives, Lemon Balm, Lovage, Mints, Nasturtium, Parsley, Society Garlic, Sorrel, Sweet Cicely, Sweet Woodruff, Tarragon, Violets.

-What culinary herbs are very invasive in the garden?
+What culinary herbs are invasive in the garden?

-These herbs are probably the most notorious for being very invasive and could easily take over a garden: Fennel, Lemon Balm, all Mints, Oregano, Sweet Woodruff and Violets.
+Most herbs in the mint family are invasive.
+The following herbs are probably the most notorious for being very invasive and can easily take over a garden: Fennel, Lemon Balm, all Mints (Mentha), Oregano, Sweet Woodruff and Violets.

 What culinary herbs can I grow that the deer will not eat?